fuzail-pixel/learnlynk-tech-test/README.md

 4. Next.js page — `frontend/pages/dashboard/today.tsx`

 There is also a short written question about Stripe in this README.

-Feel free to use Supabase/PostgreSQL docs, or any resource you normally use.

----

 ## Task 1 — Database Schema